indieza/Software-University/C# Advanced - май 2019/01. Homeworks/01. Stacks and Queues - Lab/Readme.md

 # Lab: Stacks and Queues

-Problems for exercises and homework for the "CSharp Advanced" course Software University.
+Problems for exercises and homework for the "CSharp Advanced" course Software University. <br />
 You can check your solutions here: (https://judge.softuni.bg/Contests/1445/Stacks-and-Queues-Lab)

 ## 1. Reverse Strings

-Write program that:
+Write program that: <br />
-•	Reads an input string
+•	Reads an input string <br />
-•	Reverses it using a Stack<T>
+•	Reverses it using a Stack<T> <br />
-•	Prints the result back at the terminal
+•	Prints the result back at the terminal <br />

 | Input  | Output |
 | ------------- | ------------- |